Jake Hollman

-Jake Hollman (born 26 August 2001) is an Australian professional soccer player who plays as a central midfielder for EFL League Two club Walsall.
+Jake Hollman (born 26 August 2001) is an Australian professional soccer player who plays as a central midfielder for A-League Men club Sydney FC.

 Club career

 Macarthur FC

 In October 2020, Hollman joined Macarthur FC for their inaugural season.
 He made his debut in the first match of the 2020–21 A-League season.
 In February 2021, after playing in five out of a possible eight matches, Hollman's contract was extended by a further two years.

 Walsall

 On 28 July 2025, Hollman joined English League Two club Walsall on an initial two-year contract with the option for a further year.
+Following an injury-plagued season where he was limited to eight appearances in all competitions, Hollman left the club at the end of the 2025–26 EFL League Two season, with his contract mutually terminated by Walsall.

+Sydney FC

+In June 2026, Hollman returned to his former academy club, signing a three-year contract with A-League Men side Sydney FC ahead of the 2026–27 A-League Men season.

 International career

 In June 2023, he took part in the Maurice Revello Tournament in France with Australia.